-In turn, your changes will be added to the master Icon system and will be available to others (as well as to you in future releases of Icon).
+Your changes will be added to the master Icon system and will be available in future releases of Icon.

-Files can be sent on any convenient media, such as magnetic tape in tar or cpio format.
+Files can be sent on any convenient medium, such as MS-DOS diskettes or magnetic tape in tar or cpio format.
 Electronic mail also can be used.